Suppression of monasteries: France

-In an attempt to address the financial crisis, the Assembly declared, on 2 November 1789, that the property of the Church was "at the disposal of the nation".
+In an attempt to address the financial crisis, the Assembly declared, on 2 November 1789, that the property of the Church was "at the disposal of the nation."
 They used this property to back a new currency, the assignats.
 The nation had now thus also taken on the responsibility of the Church, which included paying the clergy, caring for the poor, the sick and the orphaned.
 In December, the Assembly began to sell the lands to the highest bidder to raise revenue, effectively decreasing the value of the assignats by 25 percent in two years.
 In autumn of 1789, legislation abolished monastic vows and on 13 February 1790 all religious orders were dissolved.
 Monks and nuns were encouraged to return to private life and a small percentage did eventually marry.

 During the 19th century, some monasteries were reopened.
-For example, in the famous Grande Chartreuse near Grenoble, the monks who were expelled in 1790 were allowed to return in 1838, after a long wait.
+For example, in the famous Grande Chartreuse, near Grenoble, the monks who were expelled in 1790 were allowed to return in 1838, after a long wait.
 However, following the establishment of the Association Law of 1901 and its interpretation that effectively banned religious associations en masse, many notable religious institutions across France, including Grand Chartreuse, were closed by the French government.
-According to the Catholic Encyclopedia, "the monastery, with a small portion of the surrounding pastures, was rented from the State until the last monks were expelled by two squadrons of dragoons on the 19th of April, 1903".
+According to the Catholic Encyclopedia, "the monastery, with a small portion of the surrounding pastures, was rented from the State until the last monks were expelled by two squadrons of dragoons on the 19th of April, 1903."
 While some monks found refuge in Italy until 1929, and "the monks of La Grand Chartreuse, driven into exile with the prior general, found refuge at Farneta, in Italy, until 1929, when Montrieux, the first of the French charterhouses to be restored, was reopened." others settled in the Tarragona region of Spain.
-In 1940, the Grande Chartreuse was reopened under Pétain, as a reward for the Holy See's endorsement of the Vichy regime But the monastery suffered from this association with the Nazi-collaborating regime, and at the end of World War II, the Grand Chartreuse was used as a hospital by the Allied Forces.
+In 1940, the Grande Chartreuse was reopened under Chief of State Philippe Pétain as a reward for the Holy See's endorsement of the Vichy regime.
+However, the monastery suffered from this association with the regime, which collaborated with Germany, and at the end of World War II, the Grand Chartreuse was used as a hospital by the Allies.